semgrep/semgrep-docs/docs/writing-rules/glossary.md

 A propagator is any code that alters a piece of data as the data moves across the program.
 This includes functions, reassignments, and so on.

+When you write rules that perform taint analysis, you must define propagators explicitly in the `pattern-propagator` key.
+By defining those propagators, you specify to Semgrep the paths that are guaranteed to carry the tainted data throughout the program.

 ## Rule (Semgrep rule)

 A rule is a specification of the patterns that Semgrep must match to the code to generate a finding.
 Rules are written in YAML.
 Without a rule, the engine has no instructions on how to match code.